-- 1. A President, Vice President, and Secretary shall be elected annually from the membership of the Senate.
+1. A President, Vice President, and Secretary shall be elected annually from the membership of the Senate.
 Elections shall be held at the May meeting of the Senate.
-Ex officio members shall not be eligible for election. - 2.
-The duties and powers of the officers shall be those regularly pertaining to those offices in parliamentary bodies.
+Ex officio members shall not be eligible for election.
+The President shall be granted a three-hour teaching load reduction in each semester of the regular academic year.
+Necessary budgetary expenses shall be arranged through the Office of the Provost and Vice President for Academic Affairs.
+(Revised March 25, 1999 by adding the last two sentences.)

-3. A Parliamentarian/Archivist, who is a full-time faculty member, shall be appointed annually by the President.
-The person appointed shall serve ex officio as a member of the Senate.
+- 2. The duties and powers of the officers shall be those regularly pertaining to those offices in parliamentary bodies. - 3.
+A Parliamentarian/Archivist, who is a full-time faculty member, shall be appointed annually by the President.
+The person appointed shall serve ex officio as a member of the Senate. - 4.
+The University Senate shall nominate candidates for and elect the Faculty Handbook Editor from the full-time faculty.
+He or she shall serve a term of two years and may be nominated for additional terms.